 Analyze waste management options

-With a clear outline of the different types of waste your project will produce, you can now begin analyzing and instituting the different waste management services needed for your project.
+With a clear outline of the different types of waste your project will produce, you can now begin analyzing and instituting a few different construction waste management services that you’ll need for your project.
 Begin by outfitting your construction site with a 30 cubic yard dumpster.
 This size should be sufficient for most construction projects and will serve as a catch-all for almost all building materials and debris produced at the construction site.
 Larger construction projects may require multiple dumpsters on site for adequate waste removal.
 Be sure to also consult a hazardous waste removal service for the safe disposal of any potentially harmful materials.
 Further, you can recycle or repurpose materials that go unused during construction for a future project.

 Execute waste removal procedures

 With your construction site waste management plan firmly in place, you can now begin executing your waste removal procedures.
 Follow the site waste management plan as closely as possible, as this will ensure you maintain the highest standards of safety at all times.
 However, it’s important to allow a little bit of flexibility.
 Things will not always go according to plan during your construction project, so it’s okay to adjust your site waste management plan as needed.
 The delegated leader should adjust the plan as they see fit to ensure the project proceeds safely and efficiently.